 Mark D. Sikes' red gingham room.

-Photos courtesy Couture Chateau LLC
+Photos courtesy Couture Chateau LLC and Kohler the sinks and faucets.

-hat do the Kip's Bay Decorator Show House, International Contemporary Furniture Faire, MoMA, Frieze Art Faire, Wanted Design and the National Stationery Show have in common?
+What do the Kip's Bay Decorator Show House, International Contemporary Furniture Faire, MoMA, Frieze Art Faire, Wanted Design and the National Stationery Show have in common?
 They are all parts of New York's Design Week, also referred to as NYCX or NYCXDesign, www.nycxdesign.com.